brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 ```

 Each part of the error message is useful for understanding lifetimes.
-1) this is an error: rustc will not produce an executable until this
++ This is an error: the Rust compiler will not produce an executable until this issue is resolved.
-issue is resolved
-2) rustc "expected lifetime parameter," which means it cannot infer
-the lifetime of the reference the function returns
++ The Rust compiler "expected [a] lifetime parameter," which means it cannot infer the lifetime of the borrow the function returns.
-3) the first "help" suggestion "this function's return type contains
-a borrowed value, but there is no value for it to be borrowed from"
-provides the a possible solution to the problem: specify
-an input parameter which the returned value borrows from.
++ The first "help" suggestion "this function's return type contains a borrowed value, but there is no value for it to be borrowed from" provides the a possible solution to the problem: specify an input parameter which the returned value borrows from.
-4) the second "help" suggestion "consider giving it a 'static
-lifetime" provides another possible solution: return static data,
-(i.e. immutable data with known size at compile time), so that
-the binding is always valid.
++ the second "help" suggestion "consider giving it a 'static lifetime" provides another possible solution: return static data, (i.e. immutable data with known size at compile time), so that the binding is always valid.

 Let's try both solutions starting with making the reference always
 valid.